Grsaiago/maelstrom-rust/README.md

 # maelstrom-rust
-Both a runtime implementation of a maelstrom runtime as well as my rust sollutions
+An implementation of a maelstrom runtime alongside my sollutions